zalmoxes-laran/3D-survey-collection-doc/docs/how-to/import/cad-drawings.rst

 How the geographic shift is applied
 -----------------------------------

-The DXF importer reads three scene-level scalars set by 3DSC:

-- ``scene.BL_x_shift`` — Easting shift
-- ``scene.BL_y_shift`` — Northing shift
-- ``scene.BL_z_shift`` — Elevation shift

-For each imported entity (LINE, CIRCLE, ARC, POLYLINE, HATCH, TEXT) the importer subtracts these values from the absolute DXF coordinates before instantiating the Blender geometry.
+The DXF importer reads three scene-level scalars set by 3DSC (``scene.BL_x_shift``, ``scene.BL_y_shift``, ``scene.BL_z_shift``) and subtracts them from the absolute DXF coordinates of each imported entity (LINE, CIRCLE, ARC, POLYLINE, HATCH, TEXT) before instantiating the Blender geometry.
 The result is that geometries land in the same local frame as the rest of your scene.

-In other words, if your DXF stores absolute Italian UTM coordinates (e.g. ``X = 312500.0``) and your scene shift is ``BL_x_shift = 312000.0``, the line will be created at Blender ``X = 500.0`` — comfortable for the viewport and aligned with any photogrammetric model that was imported with the same shift.
+Worked example: if your DXF stores absolute Italian UTM coordinates (e.g. ``X = 312500.0``) and your scene shift is ``BL_x_shift = 312000.0``, the line will be created at Blender ``X = 500.0`` — comfortable for the viewport and aligned with any photogrammetric model that was imported with the same shift.

-You can toggle the shift off entirely (``Shift Coordinates`` checkbox in the import dialog) when the DXF is already in local coordinates, or for sanity-check passes.
+Toggle the shift off (``Shift Coordinates`` checkbox in the import dialog) when the DXF is already in local coordinates, or for sanity-check passes.
+See :ref:`shift-coordinates` for the full rationale.

 Step-by-step workflow
 ---------------------